 The climate has always changed and the world has managed to survive.
-What we read in the newspapers is nothing but alarmism.
+What we read in the newspapers is nothing but alarmism. • Yes, in the Earth's climate history there have always been warmer and colder periods.

 However, never before has change occurred to this extent in such a short time (+1°C in 100 years, and most of that in the last decade).
 This means that the Earth system's response capacity, i.e. natural adaptation, will be significantly challenged and will most likely be unable to deal with climate change impacts within our comfort zone.